Oliver-1-1/GhostMapper/README.md

 I start out with zeroing out the whole driver to prevent bugs then I patch in my driver and change page protection.

 This can easily be combined with a boot mapper and that way you could implement what's suggested in section 1.3.
+To read a little more about DumpDrivers: https://github.com/Oliver-1-1/DumpDriver

 ## Resources:
 [1] = https://crashdmp.wordpress.com/